LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 **Default input:** 0.0065

 **Description:** A numeric scalar that denotes the leak production rate (LPR).
 New leaks are generated using a site-level empirical LPR that is independent of the number of leaks already present on site.
 LPR is the probability that a new leak will arise, each day, for each site.
 The LPR is an empirical representation of all conditions that lead to the occurrence of leaks, including facility age, management practices, predictive maintenance, and random chance.
 Currently, a single LPR is used for all facility types, production types, facility ages, and so on.
 In the future, as more LDAR data becomes available, LPRs could be calculated that are specific to each of these or other variables, or distributions of LPRs could be generated.
-For an extended discussion on LPR, see Fox et al. (2020).
+For an extended discussion on LPR, see Fox et al. (2021).

 **Notes on acquisition:** While the "true" LPR is elusive, it can be estimated by dividing the number of leaks found during an LDAR survey at a facility by the number of days that have passed since the previous LDAR survey at the same facility.
 If this is done for a large number of survey intervals at a large number of facilities, one should eventually converge on a representative estimate.
 When LDAR-Sim is used, operator-specific LPR values should be estimated if sufficient data exist to do so.

 **Notes of caution:** Available techniques for estimating LPR make a number of problematic assumptions.
-Ultimately, we have relatively poor data on LPR and the relationship between LPR and NRR.
+Ultimately, we have relatively poor data on LPR and the relationship between LPR and NRd.
 Modeling results are extremely sensitive to LPR.
 Given that LPR is elusive, we strongly recommend that a broad range of LPR values is evaluated in LDAR-Sim before any decisions are made.
-For more information, refer to discussions in the main text and supplementary information of Fox et al. (2020).
+For more information, refer to discussions in the main text and supplementary information of Fox et al. (2021).

 #### &lt;max_leak_rate&gt;